“Owning a Cadillac is a satisfying experience.”

 Among the many exterior and mechanical options were the electrically powered Astroroof ($1,255), electronic level control ($203), and wire wheels ($860 to $940).
 Inside, Twilight Sentinel ($85), automatic door locks ($170), a power trunk lid release ($40), and a driver’s side memory seat ($215) were available.

 The 1986 Fleetwood Brougham sold decently, especially considering the short year—49,115 examples went out the door.
 By 1986, these cars had evolved into stately evocations of another age.
-No longer an expression of anything reasonably current in the automotive world, they still received surprising respect.
+No longer an expression of anything reasonably current in the automotive world, they still received surprising respect in some quarters.
 In 1987, the name was shortened to just Brougham, but Cadillac would sell the same basic model through the 1992 model year with only one notable update in 1990.

 Folks are collecting these rear-wheel-drive eighties Cadillacs, but values do not approach those of Fleetwoods from previous decades.
-According to Hagerty’s valuation tools, all the money for a 1986 Fleetwood Brougham sedan in #1/Concours condition is a painfully low $8,000, with a more normal number #3/Good condition car going for $4,200.
-Eighties Fleetwood Broughams and their ilk are regularly featured in the Hemming’s Motor News classifieds and on eBay Motors—as I write this in February 2019, there’s a Cotillion White 1986 with burgundy velour seats and 44,000 miles available on Hemmings for $11,000.
+According to Hagerty’s valuation tools, a 1986 Fleetwood Brougham sedan in #1/Concours condition is $38,500, with a more typical number #3/Good condition car going for $14,300.
+Eighties Fleetwood Broughams and their ilk are regularly featured in the Hemming’s Motor News classifieds, on eBay Motors, and on Bring a Trailer.

 Make mine Autumn Maple Firemist, please.